Blair Butler: Career

 Blair appeared on the cover of Booster Gold #23 published by DC Comics.

 During the holidays, Butler was a regular host on G4's podcast "Around the Net" which showcases videos from the internet.
 In December 2012, Butler announced she had been let go by G4.

 Blair was the writer of Microsoft's "Xbox @ E3 Live" coverage, which streamed on Xbox Live nightly from June 11, 2013, through June 13, 2013.
 She was also featured in a day one segment interviewing Hideo Kojima for the upcoming Metal Gear Solid V: The Phantom Pain.
 The three-day specials reunited her with former G4 personalities, such as Morgan Webb, Kevin Pereira, Blair Herter, Jessica Chobot and Tina Summerford.

 In July 2013, Blair hosted Marvel's Earth's Mightiest Show, an original video series spotlighting movies, comics, science, video games and news from Marvel Entertainment.

 Most recently she has been the editorial producer of Talking Dead, the Chris Hardwick-hosted talk show that follows every episode of the zombie series Walking Dead on the AMC cable network.

 Blair is credited as writing the episode "Viaticum" of the Hulu series Helstrom, which is based on Marvel Comics characters.

-She wrote the 2019 film Polaroid, the 2022 film The Invitation and the 2025 film Until Dawn.
+Butler wrote the horror films Polaroid (2019), The Invitation (2022) and Until Dawn (2025).